Kara Lynn Joyce: 2012 Summer Olympics

 At the 2012 United States Olympic Trials in Omaha, Nebraska, the qualifying meet for the U.S. Olympic team, Joyce qualified for her third Olympics by finishing second in the 50-meter freestyle with a time of 24.73 seconds.
 Additionally, she placed 18th in the heats of the 100-meter freestyle.

 At the 2012 Summer Olympics in London, Joyce posted a time 25.28 seconds in Heat 8 of the 50-meter freestyle, forcing her into a swim-off with two other competitors for the sixteenth and final spot in the 50-meter semi-finals.
 Spurred on by the home crowd, British competitor Amy Smith won the swimoff with a time of 24.82, ending Joyce's participation in the event.

-LEAD Sports Summit

-Founded in 2016, The LEAD Sports Summit is a yearly summit that connects young female athletes with Olympic champions and experts through an all-inclusive, 4-day event.
-Girls learn from speakers and experts through both large keynotes and smaller breakout sessions.
-Throughout the weekend, girls also engage in hands-on leadership activities, group discussions, and reflection exercises.
-Each participant is part of a Team Leader group - Team Leaders are the women who serve as the “point person” for the girls during the Summit.

-Past speakers include: Elizabeth Beisel, Missy Franklin, McKenzie Coan, Maya Dirado, Dr. Megan Cannon, Christen Shefchunas, Toni Armstrong, Jen Brunelli, Madisyn Cox, Eva Fabian, Natalie Hinds, Alicia Kendig Glass, Katie Meili, Lia Neal, and Hali Flickinger.